 Internal Revenue Service (IRS) Publication 15-B contains a discussion of employer-provided fringe benefits and the tax treatment applied to those benefits.
-The following are some of the possible additional fringe benefit items that may require reporting on the 2020 Form W-2.
+The following are some of the possible additional fringe benefit items that may require reporting on the 2021 Form W-2.
 This is not an all-inclusive list.
 Detailed information is provided for the following topics:

-- Group Term Life Insurance in Excess of \$50,000: Internal Revenue Code (IRC) §79 and \$6052 - Whole (Permanent) Life Insurance: Income Tax Regulations §1.61-2(d)(2)ii - Mileage Reimbursements: Reporting excess over the federal maximum as wages - Automobile Allowances and Personal Use of District-Provided Automobiles: Generally required to be included on the W-2. - Allowances or Reimbursements for Business Travel Expenses: Income Tax Regulations §1.62-2.
-If paid under a non-accountable plan, reporting is required per IRS rules. - Third-Party Sick Pay and Workers' Compensation Adjustments (WCA) - Dependent Care: IRC §129 - Group Legal Services - Educational Assistance: IRC §127, §132, §162 and Regulation §1.162-5 - Domestic Partners and Same-Sex Spouse Health Coverage - Nondiscrimination Requirements: Federal requirements as to the value of the benefits and their inclusion in employee wages.
+- Group Term Life Insurance in Excess of \$50,000: Internal Revenue Code (IRC) \$79 a n d \$6052 - Whole (Permanent) Life Insurance: Income Tax Regulations §1.61-2(d)(2)ii - Mileage Reimbursements: Reporting excess over the federal maximum as wages - Automobile Allowances and Personal Use of District-Provided Automobiles: Generally required to be included on the W-2. - Allowances or Reimbursements for Business Travel Expenses: Income Tax Regulations §1.62-2.
+If paid under a non-accountable plan, reporting is required per IRS rules. - Third-Party Sick Pay and Workers' Compensation Adjustments (WCA) - Dependent Care: IRC §129 - Group Legal Services - Educational Assistance: IRC §127, §132, §162 and Regulation §1.162-5 - Domestic Partners and Same-Sex Spouse Health Coverage - Nondiscrimination Requirements: Federal requirements as to the value of the benefits and their inclusion in employee wages. - Military Differential Pay: payment to employees while on active duty status in the US uniformed services if scheduled to work more than 30 days

-Procedures for and examples of including "Other Compensation" items in the W-2s produced by LACOE are attached.
+Procedures for and examples of "Other Compensation" items in the W-2s produced by LACOE are attached.
 Due to HCM/FIN implementation activities and staffing challenges during the holiday periods, districts are encouraged to enter any necessary adjustments into HRS as early as possible.

-The final supplemental scheduled for 2020 W-2 adjustments is Schedule 007, produced January 7, 2021.
-Adjustments for 2020 wage and tax reporting entered into HRS after January 7, 2021 will produce a Form W-2C.
+The final supplemental scheduled for 2021 W-2 adjustments is Schedule 007, produced January 7, 2022.
+Adjustments for 2021 wage and tax reporting entered into HRS after January 7, 2022 will produce a Form W-2C.

-Districts are reminded to review the HRS message board daily for possible changes to previously published schedules or information.
+Districts are reminded to review the HRS message board daily for possible changes to previously published schedules and/or information.

-Form W-2 - Additional Compensation Adjustments November 24, 2020 Page 3
+Form W-2 - Additional Compensation Adjustments December 9, 2021 Page 3